ldijkman/randomnerd_esp32_wifi_manager/README.md

 Each device its own schedule webpage

-<b>not only for light switching but could also be handy for automated garden watering, Etcetra</b>
+<b>Electra not only for light switching but could also be handy for automated garden watering, Etcetra</b>

 schedule.html https://jsfiddle.net/luberth/ow3zceyn/show